Parent Loan for Undergraduate Students (PLUS) Loans: the Basics

 The interest rate on this loan is higher than other federal college loans, although the amount of the interest rate depends on whether the college or university is part of the Federal Direct Loan Program or the Federal Family Education Loan (FFEL) Program, as both programs offer the PLUS Loan.

 Unlike student federal aid, parents do not apply for the PLUS Loan with the FAFSA.
 Instead, you request a PLUS Loan application and promissory note from your school’s financial aid office.
 Or, if your school is part of the FFEL program, you can request this paperwork directly from the lender.
-However, graduate students seeking a PLUS Loan should submit the Application for Federal Student Aid (FAFSA) form.
+However, graduate students seeking a PLUS Loan should submit the Free Application for Federal Student Aid (FAFSA) form.

 Who Qualifies for the PLUS Loan?